Kyrgyz president Almazbek Atambayev at September 2016 Meeting of CIS Council of Heads of State. Source: Kremlin.ru.

 Much can be said about the Kyrgyz president’s inimitable speeches — but here, a few illustrative examples will have to suffice.

 In December 2016 during a visit to India, Almazbek Atambayev suddenly started to teach Indian businessmen how to make money.
 “I started up my own business in 1989,” he began.
 “I was the wealthiest of them all, and drove around in the latest Mercedes model, while our president [Askar] Akayev had to make do with a Swedish Volvo.
-I also know a Turk who made millions by selling Indian tea in Kyrgyzstan — he headed to Moscow in 1993 with no money to his name, and in Turkey he’s become a respected figure.”
+I also know a Turk who made millions by selling Indian tea in Kyrgyzstan — he was driving a Moskvich car in 1993 with no money to his name, and in Turkey he’s become a respected figure.”

 December 2016: President Atambayev starts lecturing on business strategies in India.
 Source: ELTR TV.